rosikand/torchplate/README.md

 ## Example

-To get started, create an experiment child class of `torchplate.experiment.Experiment` and provide several key, experiment-unique items: model, optimizer, and a training set dataloader.
+To get started, create a child class of `torchplate.experiment.Experiment` and provide several key, experiment-unique items: model, optimizer, and a training set dataloader.
 Then, provide an implementation of the abstract method `evaluate`.
 This function takes in a batch from the `trainloader` and should return the loss (i.e., implement the forward pass + loss calculation).
 Add whatever custom methods you may want to this class.
 Then starting training!
 That's it!

 ```python
 import torchplate